 EAT them WARM

 These are OUTSTANDING WARM!
 Simple microwave a cookie for 15 to 20 seconds (any longer might make them fall apart), until warm and the chocolate chips have slightly melted.
-Enjoy with a tall glass of ice cold milk for the ultimate dessert recipe like this oat flour cookies.
+Enjoy with a tall glass of ice cold milk for the ultimate dessert recipe.

 Can you freeze cookies?